ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ## Co-routines

+@ul

 Co-routines are interruptible (or pausable) functions.

 The main difference between Co-routines and plain Generators is that data or exceptions can be 'sent' into the Co-routine, whereas a simple Generator can only produce output.

+@ulend

 ---